tr-igem/esmuflily/docs/internals.md

 --------

     (dynamic (#t
-      (NAME .
+      (TOKEN .
 SYMBOL)
       ...
     )

-*   NAME (string):
+*   TOKEN (string):
     "p", "m", "f", "r", "s", "z", "n", "mp", ...

 *   SYMBOL (CP):
     Absolute dynamic symbol.

-Note: This identifier table is also used as a token table, but only for the single-letter names.
+Note: This is actually an identifier table, not a token table.
-`\ekm-dynamic` draws either a single symbol for the whole NAME or a concatenation of symbols for each letter.
+`\ekm-dynamic` draws either a single symbol for a TOKEN or a concatenation of symbols for each letter.
 This is different from the usual interpretation of DEFINITION strings.

-`\ekmParensHairpin` after lsr.di.unimi.it/LSR/Item?id=771.
+For `\ekmParensHairpin` see lsr.di.unimi.it/LSR/Item?id=771.